Waimea Falls

 The Many Names of Waimea Falls

-Waimea waterfall’s name changes depending on the strength of its flow
+Waimea Fall’s name changes depending on the strength of its flow

 Waiheʻe – “Trickling water”